amzn/style-dictionary/examples/advanced/auto-rebuild-watcher/README.md

 The command that we automatically run at every update is the `npm run build` command, passed as parameter to the watcher via `-c 'npm run build'`.

+#### What to look at

+Open the `package.json` file and see how in the "scripts" block there is an additional entry for "watch".
+This is the way the "watch" mode is invoked and run.